Raffy23/boinc-webmanager/README.md

 A short overview of the Server API is documented [here](doc/Server-API.md)

 ## Issues
-The Boinc Webmanager Client does not work in Internet Explorer or Microsoft Edge
+* Does not work in Internet Explorer or Microsoft Edge
+* Page broken on Mobile Devices